The Oceans: Carbon Sink or Source?

 1. Identify and describe all the ways that the nutrients(N, Fe and P) move into and around the ocean's biological pump.

-Like land plants, phytoplankton cannot take-in and use nitrogen in the form of N2.
+Like land plants, phytoplankton cannot absorb and use nitrogen in the form of N2.
 Instead, phytoplankton rely on microbes to convert N2 into other types of nitrogen-based molecules that phytoplankton can take-up and use to biosynthesize their DNA, proteins and other important carbon compounds.
 Recent oceanographic research has identified that the tiny cyanobacterium Trichodesmium has a critical role in making nitrogen available to phytoplankton.
 To investigate Trichodesmium's role in the ocean's nitrogen cycle, you will use two interactives developed by the Wood's Hole Oceanographic Institute(WHOI).
 Then, you will answer the Checking in Questions and the Stop and Think questions that follow.

 - Next, enter The Nitrogen Cycle interactive.
 Click through the interactive to investigate the oceanic nitrogen cycle in greater detail.
 When you have finished, answer the Discussion questions below:

 DiscussionWith a partner or your group, think about and discuss the following:

 - Why is the nitrogen cycle critical to moving carbon from the atmosphere down to long term storage in deep sea currents and sediments.

 Stop and ThinkOverall, the world's oceans are warmer now than at any point in the last 50 years.
 The change is most obvious in the top layer of the ocean, which has grown much warmer since the late 1800s.
 This top layer is now getting warmer at a rate of 0.2°F per decade.
 Oceans are expected to continue getting warmer—both in the top layer and in deeper waters.(EPA).
 When surface waters get warmer and sit on top of the water column, the mixing of nutrients from below slows down.

 - In what ways could warmer ocean surface water change the ocean's biological pump?

 - In turn, how would these changes affect the global carbon cycle?